alinex/node-scripter/README.md

     comming soon...

-This script has to be stored in `/etc/scripter/script` as JavaScript or CoffeeScript.
+This script has to be stored in

+- subfolder `var/script`
+- `/etc/scripter/script`
+- `~/.scripter/script`

+as JavaScript or CoffeeScript.

 To include them you have to call the scripter once with it's `--update` option:

     > scripter --update